Corgi/Pet-Protector/README.md

+A fork of the Pet Protector script by /u/Etryn, with modifications pointed out by /u/TalkingHawk.
+May not work with Quick Ref.

 # Pet-Protector
 This userscript protects your favorite Neopets and Petpets from misclicks that could cause accidental color/species changes, conversion, and abandonment.
 It's not a security feature; it just helps to prevent user error! :)